SwiftJava/android_toolchain/README.md

 This link contains a README which will direct you to the current version hosted on Goole Drive.
 It's intended to be used in hybrid Java/Swift applications, an example of which is [swift-android-samples](https://github.com/SwiftJava/swift-android-samples).

 After you have downloaded the toolchain, on Linux setup your environment using the script `setup_ubuntu_client.sh` in the release.
-This downloads the Android NDK and sets up links from `/usr/android/ndk` required for system headers.
-On macOS you need only make sure swift-install/usr/bin is in your path and `/usr/local/android/ndk` links to a valid Android NDK.
+This downloads the Android NDK and sets up links from `/usr/local/android/ndk` required for system headers.
+On macOS you need only make sure swift-install/usr/bin is in your path, `/usr/local/android/ndk` links to a valid Android NDK and you'll need the `rpl` command available on from `brew install rpl`.

-It should just then be a case of cloning the [swift-android-gradle](https://github.com/SwiftJava/swift-android-gradle) and typing `./gradlew install` then cloning swift-android-samples and typing `cd swifthello; ./gradlew installDebug`.
+It should just then be a case of cloning the [swift-android-gradle](https://github.com/SwiftJava/swift-android-gradle) and typing `./gradlew install` then cloning [swift-android-samples](https://github.com/SwiftJava/swift-android-samples) and `cd swifthello; ./gradlew installDebug`.
 This uses the Swift package manager to build the a shared library and copies in those for swift itself.
 Make sure the `.../swift-install/usr/bin` directory is in your path.

+The default build will require the following Android SDK resources:

+	sdkmanager "ndk-bundle" "platforms;android-25" "build-tools;25.0.3" "platform-tools"

 There are a couple of Android specific APIs in this release which need to be used to setup thread cleanup, the TMPDIR environment variable and a Certificate Authority "pem" file in order to be able to use SSL/https:.
 These are setup in the example project [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/java/net/zhuoweizhang/swifthello/SwiftHello.java#L35) and [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/swift/Sources/main.swift#L20).

 A hybrid app is a conventional Android Java app that loads a `swifthello.so` dynamic library on initialisation.
-The developer specifies a pair of Java interfaces to communicate to and from Swift and a code generator generates Swift to realise the JNI calls to implements these protocols.
+The developer specifies a pair of Java interfaces to communicate to and from Swift and a code generator generates Swift to realise the JNI calls to implement these protocols.
 The interface for messaging from Java to Swift must have a name that ends in "Listener" and the interface in the opposite direction is the "Responder".

 There is one final JNI hook that needs to be code by hand to bind the Listener and Responder to each end of the pipe.
 This is the code [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/java/net/zhuoweizhang/swifthello/SwiftHello.java#L85) and [here](https://github.com/SwiftJava/swift-android-samples/blob/master/swifthello/src/main/swift/Sources/main.swift#L10).

-## Docker Containers

-If you prefer a Docker solution on your Mac rather than a VM, there is an alternative toolchain available with instructions [here](https://github.com/gonzalolarralde/swifty-robot-environment).

 ## Status